BanLister/Gmod-Community-BanLister/README.md

 ### BanLister Community Key

-If your looking to get a Community Key, visit https://BanLister.com/rip and submit a Forum.
+If your looking to get a Community Key, visit [Ban Lister](https://BanLister.com/rip) and submit a Forum.

 ### Installation